atiladefreitas/booky.nvim/README.md

 #### Project Bookmarks (`<leader>bb`)
 - Shows only bookmarks from your current project
-- Uses Telescope interface for fuzzy searching
+- Enhanced Telescope interface with LSP support and file type icons
 - Displays relative paths from project root
+- File type icons (🗎 JS, 🗿 Lua, etc.) with proper syntax highlighting
 - Line bookmarks show as `filename:line_number` and jump directly to the line when selected
 - File bookmarks (📁) and line bookmarks (📍) have different visual indicators
 - Perfect for focused project work